Student loan repayments are restarting soon: Here's what you need to know

 Is there any chance of a student loan pause extension?

 When announcing the extension to the end of January over the summer, the Biden administration called it a "final extension."
-When asked this month if the administration would further extend the student loan deferment, White House press secretary Jen Psaki said more details will be released on the administration's plans, but they are still assessing the impact of the omicron variant, and a smooth transition back to repayments is a "high priority."
+White House press secretary Jen Psaki said Monday the president will not extend the pause.
+She had said earlier this month more details will be released on the administration's plans, but they are still assessing the impact of the Omicron variant, and a smooth transition back to repayments is a "high priority."

 Several lawmakers are pressing student loan servicers ahead of the deadline to see if they are prepared to help millions of people transition back into repaying federal student loans.